manuelp/manuelp.github.io/_posts/2015-12-30-pairs-duplicates.markdown

 > *Warning*: the `List` we use here is [provided](http://www.functionaljava.org/javadoc/4.4/functionaljava/fj/data/List.html) by Functional Java.

 We have just implemented our first failing test, with an empty implementation for our behaviour directly in the test class.
 Now we can implement the actual behaviour to make it pass.
 I started right away with a simple but representative test case to keep this post resonably short and to the point.
-If this was a requirement for an actual application, I'd start with a degenerate test case (for example and empty list of pairs as the input) and used *triangulation*^[See the book [Test-Driven Development: By Example](http://www.amazon.com/Test-Driven-Development-By-Example/dp/0321146530) by Kent Beck.] to implement the actual functionality incrementally.
+If this was a requirement for an actual application, I'd start with a degenerate test case (for example and empty list of pairs as the input) and used *triangulation*[^2] to implement the actual functionality incrementally.

 # First implementation